Meadows School of the Arts

 Co-Founders

-appreciation of the music of Richard Wagner.
-The Dallas group is one of many
+and appreciation of the music of Richard Wagner.
+The Dallas group is one

-Wagner Societies all over the world.
-It is a non-profit organization open to
+of many Wagner Societies all over the world.
+It is a non-profit

 The Wagner Society of Dallas has monthly meetings and programs which

-and personalities, and trips to Wagner performances in other cities.
-We
+singers and personalities, and trips to Wagner performances in other

-on books and CD’s, advance notice of events and selected ticket services,
+discount on books and CD’s, advance notice of events and selected ticket

-receipt of the Membership Directory, ticket allotments to Bayreuth, and an
+services, receipt of the Membership Directory, ticket allotments to

-active link with fellow Wagnerians throughout the world.
+Bayreuth, and an active link with fellow Wagnerians throughout the

 Many

-an active member of the organization, and who presented many interesting
+was an active member of the organization, and who presented many

 Now, WSD member Ed Flaspoehler has completed his biography of Sheila,